tmnestor/embedding_classifier_tuner/README.md

 This project provides a streamlined framework for training and fine-tuning a BERT-based text classifier, combining embedding learning with optimized classification.
 It's designed to be modular and easy to use, following a pipeline approach:

 1. Train BERT embeddings using triplet loss for better text representation
-2. Generate and save text embeddings to avoid recomputation during tuning
+2. Generate text embeddings on-the-fly to prevent data leakage
 3. Optimize classifier architecture and hyperparameters using Optuna
 4. Train a classifier on top of the pre-trained embeddings
 5. Evaluate model performance through cross-validation and advanced metrics